Love & Mercy (film): Release

 In July 2014, a premiere screening was announced in the Special Presentations section of the September 2014 Toronto International Film Festival.
 It was shown on September 7, 8 and 11.
 Wilson was in attendance at the first screening.
 Ioncinema ranked Love & Mercy #153 in its list of "Top 200 Most Anticipated Films for 2014" and wrote: "you can be sure that programmers from Cannes to Toronto have already found time to grab a first look.
 This will receive a red carpet showing wherever it premieres and should at that point be picked up for distribution."
 The Huffington Post speculated the film to be one of eighteen most-talked-about at the 2014 Toronto Film Festival.
 The Hollywood Reporter revealed that it was in the festival's top 15 in ticket sales.

-North American rights were purchased for $3 million.
+North American rights were purchased by Lionsgate and Roadside Attractions for $3 million.
 For its premiere in Europe, the film was screened in the Berlinale Special Galas section of the 65th Berlin International Film Festival.
 Wilson also attended this screening.
 Its American premier was at the South by Southwest (SXSW) film festival in March 2015.

 Roadside Attractions distributed the film to North American theaters on June 5, 2015.
-In other countries, the film will be released by Lions Gate Entertainment.
+In other countries, the film was released by Lions Gate Entertainment.
 A teaser trailer for the film was released in February 2015, with an extended trailer following in April.
 Co-president of Roadside Attractions Howard Cohen said that it refrained from "rushing" the film for the 2014 awards season: "Pretty early on, we said, 'let's put it in June; let's give it space.
 Let's let it be the movie for its audience when it comes out, as opposed to [being] one of eight.'"
 On August 25, 2015, the film was made available on digital media and September 15 on physical Blu-ray.